Philipbear/msbuddy/docs/cmdapi.rst

         msbuddy -usi <usi_string> -output <output_folder> -ms qtof

-or the ``-csv`` option for a csv file containing a list of USI strings in the first column (one USI per line, no header):
+or the ``-csv`` option for a csv file containing a list of USI strings:
+(no header row, one USI per line, USIs in the first column, optional: adducts in the second column):

 .. code-block:: bash